-The VL45 Radiohus pendant lamp was originally designed in 1945 by the architect Vilhelm Lauritzen together with Louis Poulsen for the new building of the Danish broadcasting company in Frederiksberg, which today is home to the Royal Danish Academy of Music.
+The VL45 Radiohus pendant lamp was originally designed in 1945 by the architect Vilhelm Lauritzen together with Louis Poulsen for the new building for the Danish Broadcasting Corporation in Frederiksberg, today home to the Royal Danish Academy of Music.

-As a remake, the lamp based on the original designs from the 50s is produced again, equipped with State of the art lighting technology.
+As part of a rerelease, the lamp is being produced again based on the original designs from the 50s, equipped with state-of-the art-lighting technology.

 Glass Pendant Lamp

-The Radiohus pendant lamp consists of three layers of mouth-blown glass.
-The innermost layer consists of transparent, clear, the middle layer of white and the outer layer of transparent, clear glass again.
+The Radiohus pendant lamp consists of three layers of hand-blown glass.
+The innermost layer consists of transparent glass, the middle layer of white glass and the outermost layer again of transparent glass.

-The VL45 luminare emits a uniform and soft light through the multiple layers of glass.
-The opening at the bottom allows - depending on the mounting height - to direct the light focussing downwards.
-Depending on the desired quality of light, the light therefore can be mounted high - for a uniform - or low - for a concentrated light.
+The VL45 lamp emits uniform and soft lighting through the multiple layers of glass.
+The opening at the bottom, depending on the lamp’s height, lets you direct the light downwards.
+Depending on the desired lighting quality, the light can be mounted higher up for uniform lighting or lower down for concentrated lighting.